Computer Science Resume: Skills to Be Hired

 Are you great at solving problems?
 Let the cat out of the bag.
 Are you a student with no experience?
 No problem, a computer science student resume can also demonstrate your expertise.
 Want to be hired?
 Put your expertise to the top.
 And your value will never be less.

 While many employers seek specialists with strong computer science skills, your science degree could still have a second priority.
 Why?
-According to Burning Glass Technologies report, only 18 percent of all computer science jobs request a computer science degree.
+According to experts in this TechBeacon article, computer science degrees are not that relevant anymore.
 That’s a fact.

 Don’t just show your employer that you’re familiar with certain types of technology.
 Prove it with your bullet points.
 A good idea is to let your bullet points include your specific technical skills as much as possible.
 First, write down a list of major things you do on a regular basis.
 Then find several job listings similar to the job you’re applying for.
 And finally, get creative by writing your own bullet points.